 “If a doula were a drug, it would be unethical not to use it.” -Dr. John Kennel, Pediatrician

-- Medical procedures such as vaginal exams or fetal heartrate checks (they are not midwives, nurses or other medical providers).
+- Medical procedures such as vaginal exams, vital signs or fetal heartrate checks

 ABOUT COMMUNITY DOULAS VS. CONVENTIONAL DOULAS

-The difference between a community doula and a “conventional” doula is that community doulas are usually from the same background as the persons they serve.
+The difference between a community Doula and a “conventional” Doula is that community doulas are usually from the same background as the persons they serve.
 They may share ethnic and racial similarities, or have common backgrounds, such as being a teenage mother or a refugee or immigrant.
-They may share similar life experiences, such as being a member of a particular ethnic group, or have shared aspects of culture, such as language.
+They may share similar life experiences, such as being a member of a particular ethnic group or minority, or have shared aspects of culture, such as language.
 They may integrate specific cultural birthing traditions into their care.